 This fuel is extremely potent and is not easily removed once it has set into clothing.
 This is why it is important to treat any clothing containing this fuel as soon as possible to minimize dangers and better chances of removing the odor.

 Kerosene also produces fumes that can be harmful to one’s health.
-When around the fumes for prolonged periods of time, it can cause pulmonary issues and can be very problematic for those who are algeric to the chemical compound.
+When around the fumes for prolonged periods of time, it can cause pulmonary issues and can be very problematic for those who are allergic to the chemical compound.

 Kerosene Smell Removal Solutions